miahj1/University-Database-using-Microsoft-Access/README.md

 # University Database using Microsoft Access
-A relational database made in Access which is used for structuring randomly generated student data.
+A relational database made in Access which is used for structuring randomly generated data for a university system.

 The process for making this database is described as follows:
 - Created relationships and constraints using an Entity Relationship Diagram.
 - Created a relational schema to meet the business needs of the theoretical university.